seanbreckenridge/traktexport/README.md

 #### Partial Export

-You can also export a part of your recent history, instead of your entire history (as that tends to take a few minutes).
+You can also export a part of your recent history, instead of your entire history (as that tends to take a few minutes)

 ```
 traktexport partial_export --help